Trethomas and Trecenydd Passivhaus residential scheme

 Delivering a state of the art net-zero carbon retirement living village

-Our team in the Midlands are delivering Millfield Green, a net-zero carbon project to deliver 200 apartments that will help tackle a major issue laid out in the South Bedfordshire Local Plan, which identified a need for 9,050 new dwellings for people over 55 years of age.
+The scheme, worth a GVA of £120m, will see the creation of 200 apartments that will help tackle a major issue laid out in the South Bedfordshire Local Plan, which identified a need for 9,050 new dwellings for people over 55 years of age.

-The first phase of the project, which we have been appointed to will see the delivery of 80 apartments at the centre of the sustainable village complex and one assisted living block that comprises six one and two-bedroom apartments.
+Phase one will include 80 apartments at the centre of the sustainable village complex and one assisted living block that comprises six one and two-bedroom apartments.
 The project will be part of Millfield Green’s five-year development programme that will run across four phases.

-To be delivered for Inspired Villages, who manage a range of retirement villages, the project will also include the development of leisure and fitness facilities, including a bar, restaurant and entertainment suite and ancillary community space at the village’s centre.
-It will also include a swimming pool and sauna, gym, hairdresser, yoga deck, spa, bar and café, library, craft room, bike and buggy stores with charging points and an exercise studio.
+Inspired Villages is behind several similar retirement villages and its scope here will also see the development of leisure and fitness facilities, including a bar, restaurant, entertainment suite and ancillary community space at the village’s centre.
+It will also include a swimming pool, sauna, gym, yoga deck, exercise studio, library, craft room, bar, café and bike and buggy stores with charging points.

-The facility is being delivered to net-zero carbon specification.
-To achieve this, the building will benefit from ground source heat pumps by Legal & General, through their investment in Kensa Group, to generate renewable energy, alongside on site photovoltaics, improved building fabric and insulation, and mechanical heat vent recovery units to make it as energy efficient as possible.
+The project will benefit from the installation of ground source heat pumps by Legal & General, through their investment in Kensa Group, to generate renewable energy, alongside on site photovoltaics, improved building fabric and insulation, and mechanical heat vent recovery units to make it as energy-efficient as possible.

 Electric vehicle charging points will also be installed in 10% of parking bays – which will include 121 spaces in its first phase and 214 overall – with infrastructure in place to increase it to 100% once demand grows.